I'm not the only girl on Earth, ya know.

 - Call of Duty: Black Ops 2 features Chloe Lynch, a software programmer working under the alias "Karma".
 The main characters believe Karma to be some sort of cybernetic weapon, until they find out Karma is a person.
 Her survival is necesssary to obtain the Golden Ending, as she is the only one who can stop the Big Bad's virus attack on the world's computer networks.

-- Charlie in Shikkoku No Sharnoth serves largely as comatose Macguffin to make Mary go through the plot.
+- Charlotte "Charlie" Bronte in Shikkoku No Sharnoth serves largely as comatose Macguffin to make her best friend Mary Clarissa Christie go through the plot.
 Except in the end, when she's actually an opponent.

 - In A Moment Of Peace, the subject of one of the gods' quests is a glowing entity named Gloria on the Mountain.